stefan-hoeck/idris2-tutorial/src/Tutorial/IO.md

 ### Do, Overloaded

-As Idris supports function and operator overloading, we can write custom *bind* operators, which allows us to use *do notation* for types without an implementation of `Monad`.
+Because Idris supports function and operator overloading, we can write custom *bind* operators, which allows us to use *do notation* for types without an implementation of `Monad`.
 For instance, here is a custom implementation for `(>>=)` for sequencing computations returning vectors.
 Every value in the first vector (of length `m`) will be converted to a vector of length `n`, and